GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/01_introduction.md

 The instructions necessary to a cell's functioning are encoded in its DNA, which is composed of two anti-parallel chains of nucleotides, intertwined into a double helix.
 Some portions of this DNA molecule, termed protein-coding genes, contain instructions about the synthesis of proteins, which are important molecular actors fulfilling essential roles in the cell.
 The complex multi-step process of decoding this information and using it to produce proteins is what we call gene expression.
 Briefly, gene expression involves:

+!!! quote ""

     1.  **Transcription**: the sequence of nucleotides that forms the gene is copied into a "free-floating" version called messenger RNA (mRNA), as the result of a complex series of biochemical interactions involving enzymes and other molecules.
     2.  **Translation**: the messenger RNA is used as a template to create proteins; each consecutive triplet of nucleotides is translated into a specific amino acid (the building blocks of proteins).
 The correspondence between triplets of nucleotides and amino acids is known as the genetic code.
 A sequence of amino acids is thus created from the messenger RNA template, and, once completed, constitutes the synthesised protein.
     3.  **Post-translational modifications**: once synthesised, a protein may have to undergo some transformations before attaining its functional state.
 Such modifications include changes in its conformation (i.e. the way in which the sequence of amino acids is folded in the 3D space), cleavage of a portion of the amino acid sequence, addition of molecular signals to specific amino acids, or binding to other proteins to form protein complexes.

 ![Schema of the gene expression process](./images/gene_expression_schema.png)

 <small>Image credit: Fondation Merieux</small>